brnrdog/gulp-project-template/README.md

 ### Structure

-A sample project strucutre would be:
+A sample project strucutre could be:

 ```
 |-- app